KhalidAlnujaidi/Saudi-ChatGPT-Hackathon/README.md

 The idea is a super intelegent avatar that can fleuntly conversate with users.

 The avatar is for the most part powered by OpenAI's technology.
-It uses whisper and ChatGPT models.
+It uses whisper and ChatGPT models to communicate.
+The text output of ChatGPT is then fed into a Text-to-Visual-Speech, that produces both pychiacal animation and a voice.

 Short 2:30 minutes live working demo of only a Voice-to-voice convo with the avatar: https://youtu.be/a2JKVeLiWJk